PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability1.md

 5. randomness;

 Table of contents:
-1. Introduction to concepts: 2 hour
+1. Introduction to concepts: 2-3 hours
-2. Workshop: 5 hours
+2. Workshop: 4-5 hours

 ### Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!